omnyway-labs/chromex-sample-shadow/readme.md

   * You should see log output from the background page like `BACKGROUND init` and log output whenever you open or do Chrome actions

 ## PROBLEMS IN PARADISE
-### test-storage is not working

-The `(test-storage!)` function called in `src/background/chromex-sample/background/background.cljs` fails and I don't know why.
-Right now its commented out.
-It works fine in the original lein/figwheel version.

 ### No Extension Popup with `shadow-cljs`
 * You should see a new extension at the top of the chrome browser with a `C` in it
     * I'm not sure where that content is coming from.
 Seems to be a chrome extension default